-No. It is up to you and your parents whether or not you decide to take part in the CF Registry.
-If you do decide to take part you will be given this information sheet to keep and you and your parents will be asked to sign a consent form.
+It is up to you whether or not you decide to take part in the CF Registry.
+If you do decide to take part you will be given this information sheet to keep and asked to sign a consent form.